Jelinek-J/INSPiRE/README.md

 You can do it by typing `make all` in bash to compile everything except 'frontend/aminoacids.cpp' (for the case that you want to use custom transformation of aminoacids' three-letter codes) and by typing `make aminoacids` to compile 'frontend/aminoacids.cpp'.
 Optionally you can then type `make install` to install compiled binaries to the corresponding system directory.

-An intended connection on tools is shown on a following image where tools are represented by green rectangles, auxiliary files are blue objects and input/output files are red objects.
+An intended connection of tools is shown on a following image where tools are represented by green rectangles, auxiliary files are blue objects and input/output files are red objects.
 ![Schema of INSPiRE tools](./schema.svg)

 ## 1.c: Single INSPiRE tool ##